American Express Gold Card Review: Get $100 Gift Cards

 Travel & Entertainment Benefits

-In addition to the travel rewards, American Express Gold also offers help for travelers.
+In addition to the travel rewards, these Gold cards also offer help for travelers.
 You’ll be able to plan and book trips online, use the Global Assist Hotline if you run into an emergency situation, and there’s Roadside Assistance too.
 There’s car rental loss, as well as damage insurance.
 To protect your luggage, there’s a baggage insurance plan and there’s Premium Travel Insurance for the rest of your needs.

 When it comes to your entertainment needs, members can access premium reserved seats at various events.
 You’ll also hear about advanced ticket sales.
 And if you’ve ever been stuck with tickets after a concert or play’s been canceled, then you might like the Event Ticket Protection Plan.